nikolaosJP/Introduction-to-Statistical-Learning-Edition-2/README.md

 # Introduction-to-Statistical-Learning-Edition-2

-Solutions of the book exercises
+This repository contains the solutions of the exercises found within this book.